 According to the National Institute of Health (NIH), one in three people over age 60 experience hearing problems, and that figure increases to 50% in seniors over 80.
 Hearing loss can be most problematic when it’s not recognized.
-Recent studies have linked hearing loss to dementia, and according to the American Academy of Audiology, untreated hearing loss is linked to depression and social isolation in seniors, so it’s important for seniors and their loved ones to watch out for signs of hearing difficulties.
-Signs of hearing loss can include listening to the television or radio at unusually loud volumes, frequently asking conversation partners to repeat themselves or speak more clearly, and avoiding social interactions.
-If you think that you or a loved one may be experiencing hearing loss, arrange a doctor’s visit right away.
-Audiologists are adept at diagnosing hearing problems, and in recent years hearing aids and other adaptive devices have become more powerful while decreasing in price.
+Recent studies have linked hearing loss to Alzheimer’s and according to the American Academy of Audiology, untreated hearing loss is also linked to depression and social isolation in seniors, so it’s important to watch out for signs of hearing difficulties.
+Signs of hearing loss can include avoiding social interactions, frequently asking conversation partners to repeat themselves and listening to the radio or television at unusually loud volumes.
+If you think that a senior loved one may be experiencing hearing loss, arrange a doctor’s visit right away.
+Audiologists are adept at diagnosing hearing problems and in recent years, hearing aids and other adaptive devices have become more powerful while decreasing in price.

-3. Multiple Sclerosis (MS)
+4. Multiple Sclerosis (MS)

 5. Parkinson’s Disease

 Parkinson’s disease affects about 1% of seniors over 60 in the U.S. In people with Parkinson’s, damage to a region of the brain called the “basal ganglia” often causes speech problems.
 These problems can manifest themselves as problems with articulation, reduced fluency and voice changes; although it’s usually not until the later stages of the illness that these problems can cause the sufferer to become unintelligible.
 An NIH document describes three general treatments strategies for the speech problems caused by Parkinson’s: